tedsluis/openshift-backup/README.md

 Without any options the script will backup all your namespaces to which you are entitled.
 You can specify filter options to backup only specific namespaces, object types and/or object names.

 Only new and modified objects will be backed up.
 If no objects were changed nothing will be added to the backup repository.

+Each namespace (or project) will have its own backup directory, like: '&lt;your home directory&gt;/openshift-backup-files/&lt;any namespace&gt;'.
+In that directory there will be sub-directories for each object type, for example: '&lt;your home directory&gt;/openshift-backup-files/&lt;any namespace&gt;/&lt;object type name&gt;'.
+Global objects (which are not related to a namespace) will be stored in a directory  called '&lt;your home directory&gt;/openshift-backup-files/GLOBAL'.

 ## Object types